abstracta/selenium-jenkins-ansible/how-tos/pollingJenkins/pollRepository.md

 ![CreatingToken](/how-tos/pollingJenkins/img/Capture-4.PNG)

-**5-** After to select all the privileges that are needed, click on *'Generate token'*
+**5-** After selecting the necessary privileges, click on *'Generate token'*

 ![Token](/how-tos/pollingJenkins/img/Capture-6.PNG)

-This token contains your account information, so now, if we want to pull or make any action in a repository which contains a two-factor authentication, instead of type our password in Jenkins configuration, we will provide this token, that apart of the access to your account and repository, provides the given previleges to Jenkins and allows to skip the two-factor authentication.
+This token contains your account information, so if we want to pull or make any action in a repository which uses two-factor authentication, instead of typing our password in Jenkins' credential configuration, we will provide this token.